-For information about how we are responding at Mount Angel Abbey to help protect the health and safety of all who live, work, and visit here during the COVID-19 pandemic, and for announcements of cancellations or changes to scheduled events, please click here.
+For information about how we are responding at Mount Angel Abbey to help protect the health and safety of all who live, work, and visit here during the COVID-19 pandemic, and for announcements of our Hilltop facilities reopening or changes to scheduled events, please click here.

 Subscribe to receive a video message from Abbot Jeremy each week.

 The Saint Benedict Guesthouse and Retreat Center is a place of prayer and peace.
 The founder of our monastic tradition, St. Benedict, teaches us in the Holy Rule: “All guests are to be welcomed as Christ.”
 It is in this spirit that Abbot Jeremy and all the monks of the community welcome you to our home.

 Mount Angel Seminary

 Since 1889, Mount Angel Seminary has sent thousands of priests to serve more than 11 million Catholics in nearly 100 dioceses and religious communities around the world.
 As the oldest seminary in the western United States, Mount Angel is the only seminary in the West that offers a College of Liberal Arts, a Graduate School of Theology, and a Doctor of Ministry degree program.

 A collection of historic and modern literature in an architectural gem.

 Designed by the famous Finnish architect, Alvar Aalto, the modernist-style Mount Angel Abbey Library is home to one of the most significant theological libraries in the Pacific Northwest.
 Used by the entire Abbey and seminary community, the library is also open to guests, scholars, and the general public.